-Paul M Camic is Professor of Psychology and Public Health, Research Director the Salomons Centre for Applied Psychology and a consultant-level clinical health psychologist.
-He received his BA (Hons) in social geography and environmental studies at Clark University and MA (Hons) in psychology at Tufts University, both in Massachusetts and took a PhD in psychology at Loyola University in Chicago.
-His internship and post-doctoral fellowship in clinical psychology were completed at the University of Chicago Medical School.
-He was previously on the faculty of the University of Chicago, Northwestern University Medical School, and Columbia College Chicago, where he was professor of psychology and cultural studies.
+Paul is Professor of Psychology and Public Health, Research Director (6/2005-4/2019) at the Salomons Centre for Applied Psychology and a consultant-level clinical health psychologist.
+He received his BA (Hons) at Clark University and MA (Hons) at Tufts University, both in Massachusetts and took a PhD in psychology at Loyola University,Chicago.
+His internship in clinical psychology and post-doctoral fellowship in behavioural medicine were completed at the University of Chicago Medical School.
+He was previously on the faculty of the University of Chicago Medical School, Northwestern University Medical School, and Columbia College Chicago, where he was professor of psychology and cultural studies.

 Research and knowledge exchange

 Co-Director/Collaborator, Wellcome Trust funded residency at The Wellcome Collection Hub, Created Out of Mind: Shaping perceptions of dememntia through art and science (2016-18): http://www.createdoutofmind.org/

 Co-I Arts and Humanities Research Council (AHRC) funded project, Museums on Prescription: Exploring the Role of Cultural Heritage in Social Prescribing (2014-17): http://www.ucl.ac.uk/museums/research/museumsonprescription.The research specifically seeks to target socially isolated, lonely and vulnerable older adults and to develop referral pathways from health and social care and charities to local museum wellbeing programmes.

 Ongoing development of the Canterbury Wellbeing Scales to assess 'in the moment' wellbeing in people with mild to moderate dementias.

 Longterm interest in our interaction with of material objects and how it shapes cognition, emotion, identity, wellbeing, aesthetics and creativity.